tsevdos/phrappe.com/_posts/not-so-popular-html5-attributes.md

 ## download attribute

 Do you have downloadable content in your website (like PDF files etc)?
 If yes then with a little HTML5 attribute you can provide better semantics to the link element, give a better description/title to your file and enforce the browser to download it!
 Just use the download attribute followed by a string that represents the description/title of your download.
-Even if your filename is a timestamp or a temp name, the user will download the file, &nbsp;having as its name the title you used.
+Even if your filename is a timestamp or a temp name, the user will download the file, having as its name the title you used.

 ```html
 <!-- will download as "issue28.pdf" -->